riceissa/issarice.com/wiki/product-reviews.md

   trackpad, but the one above the trackpad that's meant to be used with the trackpoint) sometimes does not work. or rather, it's more like it takes a stronger/more firm click in order for it to work and sometimes my clicks are not strong enough.
+- i did notice there was a small surface scratch on the back side of the laptop when i first opened it out of the box. i'm hoping this is all that was wrong with the laptop, and is what caused the previous owner to return it.